Professor engelsk litteratur

 Cassandra Falke is a Professor of English Literature at UiT.
 She specializes in English romanticism and literary theory.
 Her books include Intersections in Christianity and Critical Theory (ed.
-2010), Literature by the Working Class: English Autobiography, 1820-1848 (2013), The Phenomenology of Love and Reading (2016; paperback 2018), Phenomenology of the Broken Body ( co-ed 2019), and Wild Romanticism (co-ed, 2021).
+2010), Literature by the Working Class: English Autobiography, 1820-1848 (2013), The Phenomenology of Love and Reading (2016; paperback 2018), Phenomenology of the Broken Body ( co-ed 2019), Wild Romanticism (co-ed, 2021), and Interpreting Violence: Narrative, Ethics and Hermeneutics (co-ed 2023).
 In articles and book chapters, he has also written about Romantic-period literature, class, education, contemporary phenomenology and the portrayal of violence in literature.

 She is the recipient of a Fulbright professorship, two NEH awards, and a Distinguished Professor designation for teaching.
-She led the NOH-HS funded network, Interpreting Violence: Narrative, Ethics and Hermeneutics and is a partner in the project Instrumental Narratives: The Limits of Storytelling and New Story-Critical Narrative Theory.
-She also led the project ReadRespond: Literature / History / Human Rights, an international, online reading initiative encouraging discussions of rights-engaged literature.
-Falke is the President of the American Studies Association of Norway and leads UiT´s Interdisciplinary Phenomenologyhttps://www.cambriapress.com/pub.cfm?bid=548 research group.
-Her current book projects are entitled Global Human Rights Fiction (Routledge 2023), Wise Passiveness: Being Receptive in the Romantic Period, and The Reader as Witness: Seeing Political Violence through Contemporary Novels.
-A list of recent publications may be viewed below.
+She led the NOH-HS funded network, Interpreting Violence: Narrative, Ethics and Hermeneutics and is a partner in the project Instrumental Narratives: The Limits of Storytelling and New Story-Critical Narrative Theory .
+She also led the project ReadRespond: Literature / History / Human Rights , an international, online reading initiative encouraging discussions of rights-engaged literature.
+Falke was President of the American Studies Association of Norway from 2018-2022 and leads UiT's Interdisciplinary Phenomenology research group.
+Her current book projects are entitled Global Human Rights Fiction (Routledge 2023), Wise Passiveness: Being Receptive in the Romantic Period , and The Reader as Witness: Seeing Political Violence through Contemporary Novels .
+A list of recent publications may be viewed in Cristin and on my CV.

 De 50 siste resultatene fra Cristin vises på siden.
 Se alle arbeider i Cristin her →